What do they look like?

 Seal pup rescue

-Spotting seal pups on our beaches is not usual.
+Spotting seal pups on our beaches is not unusual.
 It is normal for a seal to spend time onshore and seal pups will often be left by their mother whilst she feeds.
 Seal pups face many challenges including rough weather and predators and while they will usually just be resting and regaining their strength there are some occasions when they may need help.

 We've created a easy to use checklist to help you decide if a pup is in need of rescue, you can download it HERE.